bob-606/5.easa.fi/README.md

 ## 46. How do lift and drag change when approaching a stall condition?
-How do lift and drag change when approaching a stall condition?
 - Lift increases and drag decreases
 - ***Lift decreases and drag increases***
 - Lift and drag increase